TUMFTM/EA_Battery_LAB2MAT/README.md

 ## Features
 - Transformation of .DTA files (Gamry devices) to .MAT files (MATLAB)
 - Transformation of .TXT files (Basytec devices) to .MAT files (MATLAB)
-- Transformation of .DTA files (Biologic devices) to .MAT files (MATLAB)
+- Transformation of .TXT files (Biologic devices) to .MAT files (MATLAB)

 ## Usage of the toolbox